Employer Tax Credits, Part 2

 The contribution credit applies to 401(a) defined contribution plans (including 401(k) plans), 403(a) annuity plans, SEP plans, and SIMPLE plans.
 This employer credit does not apply to defined benefit plans.

-Employers can receive a credit of 100% of eligible contributions for the first and second years of the plan.
+The contribution credit is a percentage of employer contributions, up to $1,000 per employee, and applies to small employers that adopt a new retirement plan and make contributions for their employees.
+Employers cannot consider contributions made to employees that make more than $100,000 in FICA wages for the year (indexed).
+Subject to these limitations, employers can receive a credit of 100% of eligible contributions for the first and second years in which the plan is effective with respect to the eligible employer.
 The credit is reduced to 75% of eligible contributions in the third year, 50% in the fourth year, 25% in the fifth year, and zero for any taxable year thereafter.

-The full credit is available to employers with 50 or fewer employees.
+The full credit is available to eligible employers with 50 or fewer employees.
 The credit is phased out for employers with 51 to 100 employees.
 Specifically, the credit shrinks by 2% for each employee over the 50-employee threshold.

 Credit Formulas